Customer Service: +33 (0)6 08 13 01 58

 All creations are made in France, in the workshops of Saumur and Palaiseau .
 Nearly 90 artisans work there every day to bring Arthus Bertrand jewelry to life.

-For over 200 years , Maison Arthus Bertrand has combined tradition and innovation to offer unique creations, ranging from official decorations to fine jewelry.
+For over 200 years , Maison Arthus Bertrand has combined tradition and innovation to offer unique creations , from official decorations to high jewelry .